Taffy Abel

 Clarence John "Taffy" Abel (May 28, 1900 – August 1, 1964) was an American professional ice hockey player who played in the National Hockey League with the New York Rangers and Chicago Black Hawks between 1926 and 1934.
 Born in 1900 in Sault Ste.
 Marie, Michigan, United States, as a Native American Ojibwe, he was forced to hide his Native American ancestry until 1939.
-He was a silver medalist in ice hockey at the 1924 Winter Olympics and the U.S. flagbearer for those games, being the earliest known Native American to be a US Olympic flagbearer.
+He was a silver medalist in ice hockey at the 1924 Winter Olympics and the U.S. flagbearer for those games, making him the first Native American to play, and to win a medal, in the Winter Olympics.
 He was a member of two Stanley Cup championship teams.
-On November 16, 1926 with the New York Rangers he became the first United States-born Native American player to become an NHL regular.
+On November 16, 1926, he became the first United States–born Native American player to become an NHL regular, with the New York Rangers.
 He is a member of the United States Hockey Hall of Fame.

 Playing career

 Clarence "Taffy" Abel was a silver medalist on the United States in the 1924 Olympics, serving as flagbearer for the U.S. delegation.
 Abel scored 15 goals for the United States in the tournament.

 As a member of the Minneapolis Millers of the CHL during the 1925–26 season, Abel was named to the CHL's First All-Star team at the defense position.

 Abel played in the NHL for eight years.
-He scored his first NHL goal on December 7, 1926 in the New York Rangers' 1-0 road victory over the Boston Bruins.
+He scored his first NHL goal on December 7, 1926, in the New York Rangers' 1-0 road victory over the Boston Bruins.

 He was signed by Conn Smythe to the New York Rangers, largely based upon his strong performance at the Winter Olympics in 1924.
-With the Rangers, he wore sweater number 4, and, paired with defenseman Ching Johnson, was a key member of the Stanley Cup winning Rangers team in 1927-28.
+With the Rangers, he wore sweater number 4, and, paired with defenseman Ching Johnson, was a key member of the Stanley Cup–winning Rangers team in 1927-28.
 After the 1929 season, Abel's rights were sold to the Chicago Black Hawks, where he played five more years, wearing sweater number 2.
 Abel was a member of the Cup-winning Black Hawks in 1933-34, his last NHL season.